orgua/shepherd_v2_planning/hw_cape_v23_test_performance.rst

 -----------------

 - more pads for Caps on backside
+- Pin1 on Headers not clear -> direction 1 2 ... put mark directly under pin1, in direction of pin1&2
 - big 0402 caps near device -> dont bother with 100nF or smaller
 - ADC can use 2x more 10uF on ref-pins
 - 1uF should be X7R (not X5R), check others